nightscout/AndroidAPS/README-Combo.md

 - Read the documentation on the wiki as well as the docs at https://openaps.org
 - Don't press any buttons on the pump while AAPS communicates with the pump (Bluetooth logo is shown on the pump).
+- If the loop requests a running TBR to be cancelled the Combo will set a TBR of 90% or 110% for 15 minutes instead.
+This is because cancelling a TBR causes an alert on the pump which causes a lot of vibrations.

 Reporting bugs:
 - Note the precise time the problem occurred and describe the circumstances and steps that caused